Skip to content Accessibility info

 • Auto Repair

-No matter your industry, inland marine insurance offers valuable protection for businesses that transport or store products.
-If you're in one of these fields—or just want to make sure you're covered—consult with our insurance experts.
-We'll help you find the right policy tailored to your business needs.
+No matter your industry, inland marine insurance offers valuable protection for companies that transport or store products.
+Depending on the policy, inland marine insurance can provide coverage for goods transported across the country or even internationally.
+If you’re in one of these fields—or just want to make sure you’re covered—consult with our insurance experts.
+We’ll help you find the right policy tailored to your business needs.
+It’s important to assess whether inland marine insurance makes sense for your specific risks and operations.

 Why Do I Need Inland Marine Insurance?

 That said, you might face other types of risks too, like property damage from natural disasters—think incidents like 2014’s “snowpocalypse” or the more recent Hurricane Helene.
+Inland marine insurance can protect against a variety of risks, including natural disasters.
 An insurance expert can help you identify your specific risks and find the coverage that best protects your business.
+Having a safety plan in place is also important to minimize risks and ensure a smooth claims process if a loss occurs.

 And if your company participates in tradeshows or events that involve a lot of travel, inland marine insurance can cover the displays and equipment you’re transporting.
-Just keep in mind, the items need to be transported by land to qualify for coverage.
+Just keep in mind that the items need to be transported by land to qualify for coverage.
+A streamlined claims process is essential for businesses that experience losses at events or during transit.

 Get Inland Marine Insurance for Your Business Today